shisabsingh23/learning-kakfa-101/README.md

 * Use compression on PRODUCTION Environment
   * unless individual new event size data is very small like wikimedia data in JSON format(ONLY KB)
-  * where realtime data is prioritized than low latency(less delay)
+  * where realtime data is prioritized at the cost of high latency(longer delay)